 We here at L train Vintage love Carl Sagan’s Cosmos from back int he 80’s while we did not grow up on it, we certainly watched it almost religiously on Netflix, much to St. Carl’s of the Vernacular Sciences probable dismay.
-If there is one thing Carl Sagan taught us is that the most mind blowing facts, dare I say the most psychedelic facts, about life can be found in the world of the sciences. we think psychedelia are those experiences that transcend time and space, giving us a larger view of life.
+If there is one thing Carl Sagan taught us is that the most mind blowing facts, dare I say the most psychedelic facts, about life can be found in the world of the sciences.
+Psychedelia is anything that helps us experience something that transcend time and space, giving us a larger view of life.

 What better way to celebrate those cosmic facts of life, those ideas that seem to transcend individual human experience, then with the mind-blowing psychedelic fashions and experiences of music festivals and the love of all things tie dyed.